learn-co-curriculum/dsc-types-of-trends/README.md

 #### Upward linear

 In many cases, there will be some sort of trend, however.
 A common trend type is a linear trend, where the observation grows bigger over time, or declines.
-Examples given here are the quarterly U.K. importes of goods and services over time.
-A second example is a record of the winning times for the men's 400 m final at the olympics.
+Examples given here are the quarterly U.K. imports of goods and services over time.
+A second example is a record of the winning times for the men's 400 m final at the Olympics.
 Note how the winning time has gone down over the years!

 ```python